FAQs

 • Optimisation of traffic management and pedestrian crossings

 We hope that these methods will ensure better arrival and dispersal of visitors before and after event days and matches.
 The usual lines for residents to speak to members of the stadium team on event days will remain open.
+The RFU aims to be the best neighbour possible.

 To read more about our transport interventions, please read our dedicated transport pack here.

-12. What can you do to respond to the concerns of residents around match days?
+What can you do to respond to the concerns of residents around match days?

-13. How are you proposing to improve local transport services?
+How are you proposing to improve local transport services?

 • Promotion of additional local stations – with 90% of rail journeys passing through Twickenham Station, enhancing event-day services at Whitton and Hounslow, along with better wayfinding and shuttle buses to Hounslow East, will encourage more spectators to use alternative stations and reduce congestion.